Traffic Q&A: Can those electronic ‘driver feedback’ signs give me a ticket?

 ▪ Under speed limit — “Thank you”

-▪ Up to 10 miles per hour over the speed limit — “Speed Limit”
+▪ Up to 10 mph over the speed limit — “Speed Limit”

 ▪ 10 to 20 mph over the speed limit — “SLOW DOWN”